On Robustness of Finetuned Transformer-based NLP Models: Introduction

-To quantify the similarity between the representations generated by different models, earlier studies use representation similarity as the metric.
-Recently,~\citet{kornblith2019similarity} introduced a new similarity metric Centered Kernel Alignment (CKA) to better measure the representations.
-In another recent study,~\citet{nanda2022measuring} overcame the limitations of CKA metric by introducing STIR (Similarity Through Inverted Representations) to analyze the shared invariances of models to meaningless perturbations.
-Hence, we use these two metrics (CKA and STIR) to examine the representation similarity across various layers of pretrained versus finetuned models.
+Earlier studies use representation similarity analysis (RSA) as the metric to quantify the similarity between the representations generated by different models~\cite{he2021effectiveness}.
+Recently,~\citet{kornblith2019similarity} introduced a new similarity metric, Centered Kernel Alignment (CKA), to better measure the representations.
+In another recent study,~\citet{nanda2022measuring} overcame the limitations of CKA by introducing `Similarity Through Inverted Representations' (STIR) to analyze the shared invariances of models to meaningless perturbations.
+Hence, we use both CKA and STIR to examine the representation similarity across various layers of pretrained versus finetuned models.
 We measure robustness as a function of relative change in performance when perturbations are applied to inputs.
+We make the code and models publicly available\footref{datafootnote}.

-Our key contributions are as follows: \begin{itemize} \item Last layers of the models are more affected than the initial layers wehn finetuning. \item GPT-2 exhibits more robust representations than BERT and T5 across multiple types of input perturbation. \item Although Transformers models exhibit good robustness, the models are seen to be most affected by dropping nouns, verbs or changing characters. \item We also observed that while there is some variation in the affected layers between models and tasks, certain layers are consistently impacted across different models, indicating the importance of specific linguistic features and contextual information. \end{itemize}
+Our key contributions are as follows: (1) Our analysis of finetuned models versus pretrained models shows that the last layers of the models are more affected than the initial layers when finetuning.
+(2) GPT-2 exhibits more robust representations than BERT and T5 across multiple types of input perturbation.
+(3) Although Transformers models exhibit good robustness, the models are seen to be most affected by dropping nouns, verbs or changing characters.
+(4) We also observed that while there is some variation in the affected layers between models and tasks due to input perturbations, certain layers are consistently impacted across different models, indicating the importance of specific linguistic features and contextual information.